By Major General Michael Reynolds

 The author first met Dave Pergrin in 1982 and now counts him among his close friends.
 He and Dave have spent many hours together in the Ardennes and in Pennsylvania, and through Dave the author has been privilaged to meet a number of veterans of the 291st Engineers.
 Over the years he has also met many veterans of the 30th Infantry Division, including Francis Currey, the 120th Regiment Medal of Honor recipient.

 Malmédy is now a thriving town with excellent hotels, restaurants, and shops, and there are no signs of what happened more than 60 years ago—only at the memorials by the main church and at the Baugnez crossroads is one brought face to face with the tragic events of December 1944.

-Michael Reynolds is a retired major general in the British Army.
-He is a veteran of the Korean War and the former director of NATO’s Military Plans and Policy Division.
-Reynolds is a recognized expert on the Battle of the Bulge.
-He initially directed and later appeared as a guest speaker on some 50 British Army and NATO battlefield tours in the Ardennes.
-Since retiring from the Army, he has written three well received-books on the subject.
+Michael Reynolds was a retired major general in the British Army.
+He was a veteran of the Korean War and the former director of NATO’s Military Plans and Policy Division.